ioistired/dirserver/README.md

 ## Configuration

 All configuration is done via environment variables.
-There are two:
+There are three:

 - `DIRSERVER_BASE_PATH`: the path to the root of all files to serve.
 Required.
 - `DIRSERVER_EXCLUDE_HIDDEN`: whether to hide files whose name starts with a dot.
 Optional, defaults to `1`.
+- `DIRSERVER_PLUS_AS_SPACE`: whether to use `+` instead of `%20` to represent space characters in URLs.
+Requires gunicorn.
+Defaults to `0`.

 ## License